-Competency/KSB Awareness Supervise d Practitioner Practitioner Design for K8 Non-functional design attributes such as manufacturability, testability, reliability, maintainability, affordability, safety, security, human factors, environmental impacts, robustness and resilience, flexibility, interoperability, capability growth, disposal, cost, natural variations, etc Can explain Why the requiremall lifecycle stages be accommodated.
-The importance of integrating designs specialties into the solution and how may lead to conflict requirements.
-Can describe Relationships between the service of t s must d f n e this icting Can explain The process and tools selection to manage and control selected specialty engineering activities Selection and balancing design attributes in support of specialty engineering needs How techniques and too are used to ensure design meets specialty needs Can identify Design attributes and how they influence the design Relationships pertinent the integration of specialisms within a project Can describe The operational environment in ways plans, processes and appropriate tools to monitor and control specialty engineering activities How to select and balance design attributes throughout the design process in support of specialty engineering needs Selection and application of appropriate techniques appropriate to support specialty engineering activities How trade studies influence characteristics of proposed solutions The integration of specialisms within a project Can justify Trade-offs involving conflicting demands from design specialisms Verification K11 Systems verification against specified requirements and characteristics and the need to execute it in a logical sequence.
+Group 4.
+Assessment 1: Report, Presentation and Questions Competency/KSB Awareness Supervise ed Practitioner Practitioner Design for K8 Non-functional design attributes such as manufacturability, testability, reliability, maintainability, affordability, safety, security, human factors, environmental impacts, robustness and resilience, flexibility, interoperability, capability growth, disposal, cost, natural variations, etc Can explain Why the requirential lifecycle stages be accommodate The importance of integrating design specialties into the solution and how may lead to conflure quirements Can describe Relationships bet "ilities" nents of s must d if n this icting ween Can explain The process and tools selection to manage and control selected specialt engineering activities Selection and balancing of design attributes in support of specialty engineering needs How techniques and too are used to ensure design meets specialty needs Can identify Design attributes and how they influence the design Relationships pertinent to the integration of specialisms within a project Can describe Can explain Definition of governing specialty engineering plans, processes and appropriate tools to monitor and control specialty engineering activities How to select and balance design attributes throughout the design process in support of specialty engineering needs Selection and application of appropriate techniques to characterize the operational environment and trade studies to determine and characterize specialty characteristics of proposed solutions

+The operational environment in ways appropriate to support specialty engineering activities How trade studies influence characteristics of proposed solutions The integration of specialisms within a project Can justify Trade-offs involving conflicting demands from design specialisms Verification K11 Systems verification against specified requirements and characteristics and the need to execute it in a logical sequence.
 Can explain The purpose of verification Why there is a need to verify a system in a logical sequence Can describe The verification environment Can identify Required evidence for verification of small projects Can explain Verification plans, including selection of standards, methods, and definition of timing for small projects, in context of business domain How evidence establishes that a system meets requirements Can explain How to define governing verification plans, processes and select tools to monitor and control verification activities How to write verification plans, including selection of standards, methods, and definition of timing for complex systems or projects, in context of business domain How to write detailed verification procedures Can identify Suitable verification environment